andywu0408/Restuarant-tinder/README.md

 **Important notes for grader:** ----> p.s. thank you so much for a great quarter & grading our project!

+**GRADING INFO**
 **1) Why are we submitting this github repo instead of a glitch project?**
 - because our project got **suspended** by Glitch at June 6th evening around 9pm for "Violating Terms of Service" for unknown reasons.
 We don't have access to our code/project on glitch anymore and switeched back to developing locally.
+IT IS A LOT OF CODE THAT WAS LOST!
+We started early and were on track to finish on time, but we had to rewrite huge chunk of our code again locally due to the glitch suspension.
 - We notified the professor via both email and piazza post @1733 (https://piazza.com/class/k8eo96o9a0w1xn?cid=1733)
 - Professor gave us permission to submit a github link instead via the email reply.
 - We emailed Glitch support but they still haven't gotten back to us :(